Sharly-Chess/sharly-chess.github.io/dev/appendices/chessevent.en.md

 nav_order: 400
 ---

-# Technical Annexe - Interfacing with _ChessEvent_
+# Technical Appendix - Interfacing with _ChessEvent_

 _Sharly Chess_ can retrieve registrations made on the _ChessEvent_ platform by activating the _ChessEvent_ plugin: